 Robert the Bruce had a much smaller army for the battle of Bannockburn, it was only around 5000 men strong compared to Edwards II much larger army.

 King Robert was a clever military man and it is also part of legendary tales that he had the help of the best military minds of the time in the form of the Knights Templar military who would fight along side his armies.

 King Edward made two fatal mistakes during the battle of Bannockburn, firstly he launched a premature attack on the Scottish forces, which led to many of his forces being killed and injured in the cavalry traps that the armies of Robert the Bruce had previously prepared.

 “These Barons you see before you, clad in armour, are bent upon destroying our whole nation.
 They do not believe we can resist” Famous speech given by Robert the Bruce prior to the battle of Bannockburn 24th of June 1314

 King Edward then decided to take his troops along a stream called the Bannockburn which proved to be another fatal mistake, the journey was difficult and left his troops tired and weary, unable to continue they had to camp for the night in a vulnerable position just across the burn.

-The English did managed to offer some resistance and did muster their own small cavalry charge and some of the English archers had managed to attack the Scottish flanks, but it was all too little too late for the English and victory was now certain for Robert the Bruce and his armies.
+The English did managed to offer some resistance and did muster their own small cavalry charge and some of the English archers had managed to attack the Scottish flanks – but it was all too little too late for the English and victory was now certain for Robert the Bruce and his army.

 The English army was now in total disarray and completely disheartened but there was another surprise waiting for them as King Bruce released a reserve force of Highland warriors who were considered to be barbarians by the English.

-The war the Scottish independence didn’t stop here though and although Robert the Bruce had won a famous battle over the English in the war for independence, battles would raged on for another 14 years.
+The war the Scottish independence didn’t stop here though and although Robert the Bruce had won a famous battle over the English in the war for independence, more battles would raged on for another 14 years.